 - ClimateChange.AI - All about using AI to mitigate and adapt to climate change.
-Check out their excellent 2019 paper and sign up to their newsletter!
+Check out their excellent 2019 paper; sign up to their newsletter, and join their forum!
 Also check out Paul Strobel’s six-part illustrated blog series about the paper.

 - Open Climate Fix - OCF is the non-profit that I co-founded.
 Entirely focused on using open science (especially machine learning) to mitigate climate change.
 Please sign up to our newsletter and consider adding your name to our list of volunteers!